 Heath enjoys spending time with his family, running, reading, architecture and has high hopes for the U.S. Men’s soccer team.

-Kelly leads New City's ministry to kids.
-She has years of experience integrating the truth of the Gospel and the love of Jesus for children.
+Mallory leads New City's ministry to kids.
 At New City we take the nurturing of children very seriously.
-Kelly oversees our weekly children's church and leads our ministry team devoted to building a place for kids to grow up strong in a community of faith.
+Mallory oversees our weekly children's church and leads our ministry team devoted to building a place for kids to grow up strong in a community of faith.

 Jacob Boucher (City Team Lead)